Lebenszeichen (Signs of Life) 1968 PG

 The story takes place during the Nazi occupation of Greece, so some people inevitably think it's an historical drama … 'Signs of Life' concerns itself not with a particular era or military conflict, but with the idea of putting instruments of war into the hands of individuals. - Werner Herzog

-A German soldier, Stroszek, is sent to the Greek island of Kos after he is wounded in combat during the Second World War.
-Joined by two other soldiers, Stroszek is there to recover from his injuries but he instead slowly succumbs to a creeping madness brought about by their isolation.
+German soldier Stroszek is sent to the Greek island of Kos after he is wounded in combat during the Second World War.
+Joined by two other soldiers, he is there to recover from his injuries but instead slowly succumbs to a creeping madness induced by the group's seclusion.

-Signs of Life, the feature film debut of Werner Herzog, contains many of the themes that would reappear throughout his oeuvre: the opaque power of nature, the relationship between mankind and its environment, and the deranging influence of isolation.
-Shot cheaply in black-and-white, the film is a confident statement of intent from a young director with a clear vision and a formidable gift for filmmaking.
+The feature film debut of Werner Herzog, Signs of Life contains many of the themes that would continue to appear throughout his oeuvre: the curdling effect of power, the relationship between mankind and the natural world, and the deranging influence of isolation.
+Shot in monochrome on a low budget, the film is a confident statement of intent from a young director with a clear vision and a formidable gift for filmmaking.

 Production Credits